-We identified the recognition of contract revenue Our procedure for construction contracts as a key audit matter as they are quantitatively significant to the consolidated financial statements as a whole and there are significant judgements exercised by the management of the Group in determining the progress towards complete satisfaction of the performance obligation and the amount of contract revenue recognised.
+We identified the recognition of contract revenue for construction contracts as a key audit matter as of contracting service included: they are quantitatively significant to the consolidated financial statements as a whole and there are Understanding the design and testing the of the Group in determining the progress towards complete satisfaction of the performance obligation sample basis: and the amount of contract revenue recognised.

-As disclosed in note 5 to the consolidated financial restatements, the construction contracts revenue amounted to HK\$357,154,000 for the year ended 31 December 2022.
-As set out in note 5 to the econsolidated financial statements, the Group recognised contract revenue by reference to the progress of satisfying the performance obligation at the reporting date.
+As disclosed in note 5 to the consolidated financial statements, the construction contracts revenue sample basis, by: amounted to approximately HK\$193,771,000 for the year ended 31 December 2023.
+As set out in note 5 • to the consolidated financial statements, the Group recognised contract revenue by reference to the progress of satisfying the performance obligation at the reporting date.